Preparations | Health & Safety | Debrief

 30 Day Deadline: 30 days after receiving your support packet, team leaders and members should have their first $300, and their paperwork turned into the Teen Mission office.

-Half way Deadline: half way between your registration date and May 15, you should have half of your support in.
+Halfway Deadline: halfway between your registration date and May 1, half of your support should be turned in.

-May 1: All of your Project Expense should be in for Early Boot Camp
+May 1: All of your Project Expense should be in for Teen Boot Camp

-May 15: All of your Project Expense should be in for Super Boot Camp and Preteen
+May 15: All of your Project Expense should be in for Preteen Boot Camp

 You will need to call the Teen Missions office to see whether it is possible to switch to a less expensive team for which you have sufficient funds.
 There are also change fees to cover administrative costs and possible airline penalties.